PivaRos/microsoft-test/readme.md

 <span style="font-size:12px;font-weight:600;">Made by Daniel Gurbin</span>

-- Assuming you have minikube and helm installed
+- NOTE: Assuming you have minikube and helm installed

+- NOTE: This app does not do certificate challenges since i dont have real domain and cant verify with challenge but it does have the infrastructure for it (:

 ### 1. Before running helm install run the following commands to :